Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 20. Folk Art Turkey

 I can see so many ways to use this paper mache turkey.
 Imagine small ones as plant picks or in Thanksgiving centerpieces.
 Larger ones as party decorations or a table arrangement.
 You'll find all the instructions for this craft at Nikitaland.
 So cute!!

 21. Buggy Bugs

 Check out this site, ART FOR SMALL HANDS for the instructions and pictures of other bugs that were made.
 I think the kids would be very excited about making bugs!

 22. Paper Mache Ornaments

-I love the folk art look of these little ornaments.
-You'll find the tutorial for making them at Design Mom.
+I love the folk art look of this little ornaments.
+You'll find the tutorial for making them at My Humble Home.

 23. Hatching Eggs

 This would be a great school project.
 Find the instructions for this cute project at driftwood dreaming.